Surface counterexamples to the Eisenbud-Goto conjecture: Introduction

+The Eisenbud-Goto regularity conjecture for $X$ is equivalent to $X$ satisfying both of the following condition: \begin{itemize} \item (normality conjecture) $X$ is $k$-normal for all $k\geq d-e$; \item (regularity conjecture for $\o_X$) $\reg\o_X\leq d-e$. \end{itemize} The problem identifying the number $k$ such that $X$ is $k$-normal is considered as an important problem and studied from the classical era, especially by Castelnuovo (\cite{C1}).
+He showed the smooth curves are $k$-normal for all $k\geq d-2$ which implies the normality conjecture for smooth curves in $\p^3$.
+Then L. Gruson, R. Lazarsfeld, and C. Peskine showed the normality conjecture for all projective curves (\cite{GLP}).
+For curves and surfaces, the Eisenbud-Goto conjecture is equivalent to the normality conjecture.
+The regularity conjecture for $\o_X$ is proved for smooth projective varieties by A. Noma, the second author, and J. Park (\cite{N2}, \cite{KP}).
+Hence the Eisenbud-Goto regularity conjecture is equivalent to the normality conjecture also for smooth projective varieties.

 To state counterexamples, we construct a family $\{X_m\}_{m\geq 6}$ of surfaces in $\p^4$.
-This is the family that we highly suspect all of its elements are counterexamples to the regularity conjecture.
-For a homogeneous ideal $I$, we denote the largest degree of minimal generators of $I$ as $\maxdeg I$, which is smaller or equal to $\reg I$.
-For a projective variety $X$ with the homogeneous ideal $I_X$, we define $\maxdeg X:=\maxdeg I_{X}$.
+We highly suspect that all members of this family are counterexamples to the regularity conjecture.
+For a homogeneous ideal $I$, we denote the largest degree of an element in a minimal generating set of $I$ as $\maxdeg I$, which is less or equal to $\reg I$.
+For a projective variety $X$ with homogeneous ideal $I_X$, we define $\maxdeg X:=\maxdeg I_{X}$.

 \begin{thmalphabetintro} Let $m\geq 6$ be an integer and $X_m$ be the image of the binomial rational map given by the linear system Then $X_m\subseteq\p^4$ is a surface of degree $m^2-m+3$.
 In addition, suppose $m=6k$ for some integer $k\geq 1$ and define the square matrices $L(k)$ and $W(k)$ as in \Cref{defn_N_L}.
 If $L(k)$ and $W(k)$ are both invertible, then $\maxdeg X_m\geq\frac{3}{2}m^2-\frac{7}{2}m+1$.
 In this case, the surface $X_m\subseteq\p^4$ is a counterexample of the Eisenbud-Goto conjecture. \end{thmalphabetintro}